spacetelescope/jwst/docs/jwst/badpix_selfcal/description.rst

 Input details
 -------------
-The input data must be in the form of a `~jwst.datamodels.IFUImageModel` or a `~jwst.datamodels.ModelContainer` containing exactly one science exposure and any number of background exposures.
-A fits or association file that can be read into one of these data models is also acceptable.
+The input data must be in the form of a `~jwst.datamodels.IFUImageModel` or a `~jwst.datamodels.ModelContainer` containing exactly one science exposure and any number of additional exposures.
+A fits or association file
+that can be read into one of these data models is also acceptable.
+Any exposure with the metadata attribute ``asn.exptype`` set to ``background`` or ``selfcal`` will be used in conjunction with the science exposure to construct the combined background image.

 Algorithm
 ---------
 The algorithm relies on the assumption that bad pixels are outliers in the data along the spectral axis.
 The algorithm proceeds as follows:

 * A combined background image is created.
-If background exposures are available, the pixelwise minimum of all background and science exposures is taken.
+If additional (``selfcal`` or ``background``) exposures are available, the pixelwise minimum of all background, selfcal, and science exposures is taken.
-  If no background exposures are available, the science data itself is passed in without modification, serving as the "background image" for the rest of the procedure, i.e., true self-calibration.
+  If no additional exposures are available, the science data itself is passed in without modification, serving as the "background image" for the rest of the procedure, i.e., true self-calibration.
-* The combined background image is median-filtered, ignoring NaNs, along the spectral (Y-) axis with a user-specified kernel size.
+* The combined background image is median-filtered, ignoring NaNs, along the spectral axis with a user-specified kernel size.
 The default kernel size is 15 pixels.
 * The difference between the original background image and the median-filtered background image is taken.
 The highest- and lowest-flux pixels in this difference image are